Awab2000/Credit_Card_Fraud_Detection/README.md

 unbalanced, the positive class (frauds) account for 0.172% of all transactions.
 This task was a [competition](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data) held by Kaggle.

-The Project implements four different models using scikit-learn namely: VotingClassifier, RandomForestClassifier, LogisticRegression, MLPClassifier(NN).
-Acheiving an F1-Score of 0.80 and PR-AUC of 0.64 on test dataset.
+The Project implements four different models using scikit-learn namely: VotingClassifier, RandomForestClassifier, LogisticRegression, MLPClassifier(NN), KNN.
+Acheiving an F1-Score of 0.81 and PR-AUC of 0.65 on test dataset.

 ### Installation